Man wearing VR headset and interacting in the virtual reality with hand controllers

 Two people wearing VR devices and using them.

-You can build a narrative around your VR experience to provide a better user experience.
-Frank Spillers shows you how to use narrative as a design tool.
+You can build a narrative around your VR experience to provide a better user experience, so watch as Frank Spillers shows you how to use narrative as a design tool.

 Show Hide video transcript